JakubDralus/discord-music-bot/README.md

 # Rat Party Mix Discord Music Bot

 Discord music bot for my [playlist on Spotify](https://open.spotify.com/playlist/0RHhiQ6hGLKgjE7eqNdXzh), that has couple of specific commands just to integrate with this playlist (made possible with help of Spotify API).
-It can of course play any other music track using [Lavaplayer](https://github.com/lavalink-devs/lavaplayer) that uses YouTube API for streaming and searching tracks.
+It can of course play any other music track using [Lavaplayer](https://github.com/lavalink-devs/lavaplayer) that uses ~~YouTube~~ Sound Cloud Client for streaming and searching tracks.
 Branded with the name of the playlist just for fun.

 ## About the playlist